RisingV-Mods/.github/profile/README.md

 # RisingV

-A V Rising modding framework built for BepInEx.
+A V Rising modding framework built for BepInEx by [BenDol](https://github.com/BenDol).

 Welcome to the RisingV GitHub.
 My mission is to provide a suite of modular libraries, tools, and systems that enhance the V Rising modding experience—making it easier to create immersive gameplay, custom mechanics, and advanced features for your mods.